Amicus Briefs

 Apartment Association of Los Angeles County v.
 City of Los Angeles

-AMICUS BRIEF SUMMARY – NCLA finds disturbing the recent trend, epitomized by this case, of lower courts deferring to states and cities in their flimsy justifications for substantially impairing landlord-tenant contractual obligations.
-The Supreme Court’s immediate intervention is required to rescue the Contracts Clause of the U.S. Constitution from oblivion.
+AMICUS BRIEF SUMMARY – NCLA found disturbing the trend, epitomized by this case, of lower courts deferring to states and cities in their flimsy justifications for substantially impairing landlord-tenant contractual obligations.
+NCLA request the Supreme Court’s immediate intervention to rescue the Contracts Clause of the U.S. Constitution.

 Beshear v.
 Goodwood Brewing Company